socialvibe/truex-tvos-google-ad-manager-reference-app/README.md

 There are three ways the renderer can finish its job:

-1. There were no ads available, which causes it to finish almost right away.
+1. There were no ads available, which causes it to finish almost right away (`onNoAdsAvailable`)
-2. The ad had an error somehow.
+2. The ad had an error somehow. (`onAdError`)
-3. The viewer has completed the engagement.
+3. The viewer has completed the engagement. (`onAdFreePod`)

 In all three of these cases, the renderer will have already removed itself from view, so all we need to do is resume playback.
 If we had received the `onAdFreePod` delegate method earlier,